Marbulous28/bookfindr/README.md

 ## Description

-This Android app randomly suggests books based off user input.
+This Android app that randomly suggests books based off user input.

 ## Set-up

 * Clone The repository
 * Open the repository in android studios
 * Run the android emulator or configure your personal android device.

+## Technologies Used

+* Android Studios
+* Java